TOUR THE MILL

-Located adjacent to the Mill, the Jordans Mill Store is the perfect place to pick up Jordans Cereals, a wide range of grains and cereal flakes, and baking essentials.
+Located adjacent to the Mill, the Jordans Mill Shop is the perfect place to pick up Jordans Cereals, a wide range of grains and cereal flakes, and baking essentials.
 We also stock a wide range of locally produced food items, such as the Ant's Chilli House range of Chilli Jams or Ampthill Brewhouse and their range of craft beers.

 RANGE OF INGREDIENTS

-For everything from baking to snacking and creating delicious healthy cereals, the Mill Store has all your breakfast and baking needs covered.
+For everything from baking to snacking and creating delicious healthy cereals, the Mill Shop has all your breakfast and baking needs covered.

 Here are just some of the fantastic ingredients you can pick up: